kybr/MAT189/assignment/Make-a-Gallery-Program.md

 For each of your projects, make the necessary elements: Title, Author list, Image, Abstract.
 Add these to your Gallery Program site by filling in the appropriate HTML tags with your content.
 Make a QR code that leads to the URL of your gallery and bring that QR code to class on Tuesday.

+Email a link to your gallery to <yerkes@ucsb.edu>. **Make the subject exactly this "gallery banana".** I will search my email for "gallery banana" to find your link.
+I mean your gallery, not your business card.
+Mine is <https://kybr.github.io/gallery>.
+What is yours?